-V. BALANCING ON EXAMPLES
+4. BALANCING ON EXAMPLES

-1. COUNTER-TERRORISM AND TORTURE (extradition) (by Łukasz Lasek)
+4.1.
+COUNTER-TERRORISM AND TORTURE (by Łukasz Lasek)

-Under neither the German nor the Polish constitution the freedom from torture or inhuman or degrading treatment of punishment is considered not to be absolute and therefore from the national constitutional perspectives is capable of being subject to general conditions of limitation.
+Neither the German nor the Polish constitution construct the freedom from torture or inhuman or degrading treatment of punishment as an absolute right and therefore from the national constitutional perspectives it is capable of being subject to limitation.
 The Polish Constitution in Article 40 stipulates that no one may be subjected to torture or cruel, inhuman, or degrading treatment or punishment.
 The application of corporal punishment shall be prohibited.
 This article does not include any express limitation clause but it is considered that the general limitation clause would apply apart from the corporal punishment that is absolutely prohibited.
-As it was noted in the chapter on Poland the prohibition of torture and inhuman, or degrading treatment and punishment has in Poland an absolute character because of the direct application of the ECHR (ECHR is a part of the national legal order and retains superiority over all legislations including statutory acts) rather than guarantees under the Polish Constitution.
-On may say that the respect of human dignity prohibits torture and inhuman or degrading treatment.
-One may say that ex definitione torture and inhuman treatment infringe the human dignity.
-It is not however that obvious when in comes to evaluation whether the extradition may violate the human dignity if the person in question may be subjet to tortures in the country of destination.
-After September 11 more and more people openly offered that the approach to persons suspected of terrorism should be different.
-Even in Poland some scholars proposed that the principle of human dignity shall be also subject to balancing.
-Probably the necessary changes in the text of the Constitution should be performed however if we take a closer look on the surveys the vast majority of the society is for harshening the rules against terrorist-suspects and the necessary majorty could be found.
-Differently under the ECHR where the guarantees enshrined in Article 3 are considered to have an absolute nature.
-It is supported by the wording of Article 15 ECHR that explicitly precludes Article 3 ECHR from derogations.
-Therefore the state even in the state of emergency has to fulfill its obligations under Article 3 ECHR.
-It means also in the counter-terrorism prevention.
-In Saadi v Italy (2008) the ECtHR uphold its prior case law concerning Article 3.
-The importance of this judgment is primarily because shortly before the judgment there was a strong pressure after the London and Madrid terrorist attacks to reestablish the approach to the Article 3.
-The ECtHR however irrespectively of this pressure repeated its settled case-law in this subject matter stating that
+As it was noted in the chapter on Poland the prohibition of torture and inhuman, or degrading treatment and punishment has in Poland an absolute character because of the direct application of the ECHR (ECHR is a part of the national legal order and retains superiority over all legislations including statutory acts) rather than because of the express prohibition in the text the Polish Constitution.
+On the other hand it is stated in both Poland and Germany that the respect to human dignity prohibits torture or other inhuman treatment..